leondutoit/pg-ntk-demo/presentation.md

 # Data management by owners

 * right to access
+* data portability
 * right to be forgotten

+# Right to access

-* data portability
+# Data portability

+# Right to be forgotten

 # Audit